Find out about lymphoedema after breast cancer treatment, including how you can lower your risk of getting it and how to manage it.

 Heavy lifting or too much repetitive exercise could make lymphoedema worse.
 So be sure to stop exercising if your skin is starting to become red, hot and sweaty.

 It can be more difficult to control the swelling if you're overweight.
-Talk to the dietician at the hospital or your GP if you would like some help with healthy eating tips or losing weight.
+Talk to the dietitian at the hospital or your GP if you would like some help with healthy eating tips or losing weight.

 Some people with lymphoedema have said that spicy foods and alcohol can increase the swelling in their arm.